ZHeCensus/api-docs/_pages/guides/overview.md

 ---

 ### [Introduction]({{ '/guides/intro/' | relative_url }})

-a quick introduction in understanding and using the various datasets the Census Bureau provides publicly via Application Programming Interface (API) in JavaScript.
+A quick introduction in the background of the Census Bureau and its data, and using the various datasets using CitySDK.

+### Understanding NACIS data

+### Geographies